Lee Frecklington: Rotherham United

-On 2 January 2013 following a successful loan spell, Frecklington signed for Rotherham United for an undisclosed fee on a two and half-year contract.
+On 2 January 2013 following a successful loan spell, Frecklington signed for Rotherham United for an undisclosed fee on a two-and-a-half-year contract.
 Millers boss Steve Evans said "The competition to sign him has been fierce, but...
 Lee made it clear that his first choice was Rotherham."
 He helped Rotherham to second place in League Two which meant promotion in his first season at Rotherham, his personal highlight was scoring 'the millers' last goal of the season in added time to send Rotherham up, relegating Aldershot Town in the process.
 On the first day of the 2013–14 Football League One season Frecklington scored a brace as Rotherham came from 3–1 down to draw 3–3 against Crewe, then 3 days later he scored the winner against local rivals Sheffield Wednesday in a 2–1 victory in the League Cup.
 Frecklington's next goal came in a 3–2 home win against Oldham Athletic.
 Lee finished the season with 13 goals with 10 coming in the league.
 He scored in second leg of Rotherham's 4–2 aggregate victory over Preston in the playoff semi-final and despite him missing a penalty Rotherham won the 2014 League One Playoff Final against Leyton Orient on penalties to seal back to back promotions to the Football League Championship.

 On 3 September 2015, Rotherham confirmed that Frecklington had been appointed new club captain, replacing former Millers skipper Greg Halford.
 Lee played a big part in helping Rotherham to two consecutive 21st-place finishes, hence surviving relegation twice but only played 22 games of the 2016–17 Championship due to injury as Rotherham finished last and were relegated back to Football League One.